We model changes in vegetation, land use and land cover, including changes due to wildfire.

 Scientists and land managers working in fire-prone areas require map-based estimates of wildfire risk, including forecasts of how this risk could change in response to possible future changes in climate, vegetation and management.
 To support this requirement, ApexRMS, in collaboration with the Canadian Forest Service, has developed BurnP3+, an open-source SyncroSim Package for modeling landscape-level wildfire risk.
 As with the legacy Burn-P3 model it was designed to replace, BurnP3+ uses a simulation-based burn probability modelling approach to estimate fire risk.
 By leveraging the built-in features of the SyncroSim modeling framework, BurnP3+ allows fire modelers to compare and contrast alternative fire growth models, create modeling workflows in programming languages such as Python and R, and connect their fire behavior models dynamically to models of landscape change.

-An example of a wildfire fuels map used as input for wildfire modeling with the SyncroSim package, BurnP3+, and displayed within the SyncroSim web interface.
+An example of a wildfire fuels map used as input for wildfire modeling with the SyncroSim package, BurnP3+, and displayed within the SyncroSim Cloud web interface.

 Featured Project: A general software framework for burn probability modeling in Canada